Erica Bennett, Systems Librarian

 Before becoming a librarian, I worked for nearly ten years in dramatic television production on such shows as The Young Riders, Under Suspicion, and The Big Easy.
 I am also a playwright.
 My short play for students El Primer Dia de Clases was videotaped in production in March of 2009.
 The final film Mendez v.
 Westminster: Families for Equality continues to air on KOCE-TV, the OC Channel.

 Check for air dates and times @ http://occhannel.pbssocal.org/schedule/schedule.php#KOCE.
-You may receive a dvd as a gift with a small donation from the Fullerton College Foundation at firstname.lastname@example.org or call (714) 525-5651 to request a copy.
+A dvd may be purchased from the Fullerton College Foundation at firstname.lastname@example.org or call (714) 525-5651 to request copy, in exchange for a donation.
 Copies of the dvd are on reserve at the Fullerton College Library, and available for check-out with a student ID card.

-Erica's historiography, "California Ethnic and Multicultural Archives (CEMA): the first twenty years", is included in ABC-CLIOs print publication PATHWAYS TO PROGRESS: ISSUES AND ADVANCES IN LATINO LIBRARIANSHIP.
+My historiography, "California Ethnic and Multicultural Archives (CEMA): the first twenty years", is included in ABC-CLIOs print publication PATHWAYS TO PROGRESS: ISSUES AND ADVANCES IN LATINO LIBRARIANSHIP.
 John L. Ayala and Salvador Guerena, Editors.

 My short play, "A Waffle Doesn't Cure Insomnia" was published in the Best American Short Plays 2011-2012.
 The library's copy is located on the 2nd floor at PN6120.A4 B44 2011-2012.
 William W. Demastes, Editor.